 Digitalization has made enterprise cybersecurity more complex than ever before.
-Taking that context into account, Future/Tense: Trend Micro Security Predictions for 2023 looks at some of the key trends organisations will need to address to strengthen their security posture for the year ahead.
+Taking that context into account, Future/Tense: Trend Micro Security Predictions for 2023 looks at some of the key trends organizations will need to address to strengthen their security posture for the year ahead.

 This blog focuses on four priority threat predictions—cloud misconfigurations, hidden vulnerabilities, the vanishing network perimeter, and evolving ransomware business models—as well as a growing trend that will redefine enterprise cybersecurity going forward: the shift from point security solutions to a unified platform approach.